 Shared hosting offers simple integration

-Hosting providers using an administrative control panel like cPanel, include features like one-click install for popular software integrations.
-If you plan to use a content management system like WordPress, for example, a single click will install WordPress in your hosting account and have it ready for customization.
+Hosting providers using an administrative control panel like cPanel include features like one-click install for popular software integrations.
+If you plan to use a content management system like WordPress, a single click will install WordPress in your hosting account and have it ready for customization.

 Shared hosting is scalable

-The most scalable hosting providers offer virtual private servers (VPS) in addition to shared hosting.
-So, when your business finally reaches that point where you’re outgrowing a shared hosting plan, you’ve got another alternative to move to without having to find a new hosting provider.
+The most scalable hosting providers offer virtual private servers (VPS) and shared hosting options.
+So, when your business finally reaches that point where you’re outgrowing a shared hosting plan, you’ve got another alternative to move to without finding a new hosting provider.

-VPS is a step up from a shared server that offers some key benefits you don’t get with traditional shared hosting; mainly better performance guarantees, since you get dedicated resources, better site security, since you have a dedicated environment, and more control at a root access level.
+VPS is a step up from a shared server that offers some key benefits you don’t get with traditional shared hosting, mainly better performance guarantees since it’s dedicated hosting, better site security since you have a dedicated environment and more control at a root access level.

-Even though virtual private servers still exist on shared server specifically for VPS accounts, each VPS has its own dedicated, allocated resources and the performance of one will never impact the performance of another.
+Even though virtual private servers still exist on shared servers specifically for VPS accounts, each VPS has its own dedicated, allocated resources, and the performance of one will never impact the performance of another.

 Understanding Functionality to Choose the Right Web Hosting Company

 When choosing a hosting plan, you’ll want to review the functionality and features offered by a web host, often in tiered plans, to ensure the features you need are available.
-Here’s some of the most common functionality you can expect with most hosting plans.
+Here are some of the most common functionalities you can expect with most hosting plans.

 eCommerce Options

-Good eCommerce integration includes more than just the ability to sell products, and should include the ability to manage multiple payment options, automatic taxes, shipping management options, and secure processing and encryption of customer data.
+Good eCommerce integration includes more than just the ability to sell products; it should include managing multiple payment options, automatic taxes, shipping management options, and secure processing and encryption of customer data.

 Email Options